hasnul/checkmate/readme.md

 Phalanx
 * works at st=1 in xboard gui
-* engine match using cutechess-cli working at 40/1:0
+* engine match using cutechess-cli failed with illegal move o-o; castling notation